 Honey has a pure, natural sweetness that artificial sweetners can't conterfeit.
 The same can be said for God's Word.
 Nothing can replace the pure sweetness it can bring into our lives.

-Or how about youth Bible study lessons based on popular movies like "Catching Fire" - the 2nd Hunger Games movie!
+Or how about youth Bible study lessons based on popular movies like "Catching Fire" or "Mockingjay" -the Hunger Games movies!
 Whether you are a teen yourself or someone that works with teens, check out these free resources at Dare2Share.
 They offer "Soul Fuel" - free youth Bible study lessons that answer key questions of the Christian faith.

 Dare2Share also has put together a free youth Bible study lessons curriculum to go along with the movie "The Passion of the Christ."